 2.4.
-Qualifications of the Program Director: The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)
+Qualifications of the Program Director:

+The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
+(Core)

 - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology, or by the American Osteopathic Board of Obstetrics and Gynecology, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.b.
-The program director must possess five years' experience as a gynecologic oncologist following completion of a gynecologic oncology fellowship, or possess qualifications that are acceptable to the Review Committee. ^(Core)
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology, or by the American Osteopathic Board of Obstetrics and Gynecology, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.b.
+The program director must possess five years' experience as a maternal-fetal medicine physician following completion of a maternal-fetal medicine fellowship, or possess qualifications that are acceptable to the Review Committee.
+(Core)

-Subspecialty-Specific Background and Intent: The Committee believes five years of experience as a gynecologic oncologist provides a new program director with the clinical, educational, research, and administrative background needed to effectively lead a program.
-The Committee will consider a candidate for program director who has fewer than five years of experience provided the faculty member demonstrates clinical and scholarly expertise in gynecologic oncology, is exceptionally well-prepared and positioned to take on this leadership position, and has mentorship and support by at least one faculty member that can be documented.
+Subspecialty-Specific Background and Intent: The Committee believes five years of experience as a maternal-fetal medicine physician provides a new program director with the clinical, educational, research, and administrative background needed to effectively lead a program.
+The Committee will consider a candidate for program director who has fewer than five years of experience provided the faculty member demonstrates clinical and scholarly expertise in maternal-fetal medicine, is exceptionally well-prepared and positioned to take on this leadership position, and has mentorship and support by at least one faculty member that can be documented.

 - 2.4.c.
-The program director must have active engagement in the care of patients in the subspecialty. ^(Core) - 2.4.d.
-The program director must demonstrate clinical and scholarly expertise in gynecologic oncology by publication of a minimum of one original research or review article in a peer-reviewed journal within the past three years and at least one of the following within the past three years: ^(Core) - peer-reviewed funding; (Core) - invited or research presentation at regional/ national/international professional and scientific society meetings; or, ^(Core) - participation on committees of national or international professional, scientific, or educational organizations.
+The program director must demonstrate active care of patients in the subspecialty.
+(Core) - 2.4.d.
+The program director must demonstrate clinical and scholarly expertise in maternal fetal medicine by publication of original research in peer-reviewed journals within the past three years; and at least one of the following within the past three years: (Core) - extramural peer-reviewed funding; (Core) - invited or research presentation(s) at regional/national/international scientific or faculty development meeting(s) (primary presenter, co-presenter, co-investigator, or senior author); (Core) - participation in national or international committees or educational organizations.
 (Core)